deckhouse/deckhouse/docs/site/LOCAL_DEV.md

-# How to start documentation container locally?
+# Running a site with the documentation locally

 Don't forget to clone repo firstly.